-The Commission is satisfied that the Draft Rule meets the Rule making test and will, or is likely to, contribute to the achievement of the National Electricity Objective.
+The Commission is satisfied that the Rule as made meets the Rule making test as it considers that the Rule as made will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO).

-In particular, the Commission considers that the Draft Rule will contribute to more efficient investment in and operation of electricity services for the long term interests of consumers of electricity, with particular respect to the price and reliability of supply of electricity.
+In particular, the Commission considers that the Rule as made is likely to contribute to more efficient investment in and operation of electricity services in the long term interests of consumers of electricity, in particular with respect to the price and reliability of supply of electricity.

-In coming to this view, the Commission considered that the earlier availability of generator information will allow new Generators to connect more promptly, in a more cost effective manner, at those locations and at those times where price signals are appropriate.
+In coming to this view, the Commission considered that the earlier availability of generator information will allow new Generators to connect in a timely and cost effective manner, at those locations and at those times where price signals are appropriate.
 More efficient generation entry is likely to result in price and reliability benefits for customers.

-The Draft Rule also includes a number of amendments in addition to those proposed by the Proponent.
-These further changes aim to ensure that participants are fully aware of the stage of development of the generation project for which information has been provided, in order to be able to make an assessment as to the likely ultimate accuracy of this information.
+The Rule as made also includes a number of amendments in addition to those proposed by the Proponent.
+These further changes aim to ensure that participants are fully aware of the stage of development of the generation project for which information has been provided, in order to be able to make an assessment as to the likely accuracy and reliability of this information.